neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - Rename the variable to `initialEntries` to reflect this is the initial value for the state.
 - Create a new state called `entries` with `initialEntries` as initial value.

-Nice, the entries are stored in state now 🚀
+Nice, the entries are stored in state now! 🚀

 ### Life the state up